MicroEJ/Example-Java-Widget/com.microej.demo.widget/README.md

 - `Label`: demonstrates the simple `Label` widget from the widget library.
 - `AutoscrollLabel`: demonstrates a label which autoscroll when the label text is longer than label length.
 - `Image Widget` : demonstrates how to display an image using `ImageWidget` from the widget library.
-- `Slider with value` : demonstrate a Slider with displayed value.
+- `Slider with value` : demonstrates a slider with displayed value.
-- `Slider with progress` : demonstrate a Slider with progress.
+- `Slider with progress` : demonstrates a slider with progress.
+- `Circular Slider` : demonstrates a circular slider.
+- `Double Temperature Slider` : demonstrates a double slider with a dynamic gradient.
 - `Button`: demonstrates different styles of the simple `Button` widget from the widget library.
 - `Checkbox`: demonstrates a `Checkbox` widget.
 - `Radio Button`: demonstrates a `RadioButton` widget.